The $\kappa$-Strongly Proper Forcing Axiom: Introduction

-Our main result is thus the consistency relative to $\ZFC$, for any given regular cardinal $\kappa$, of the forcing axiom, for families of $\kappa^+$-many dense sets, for the family of forcing notions which are both $\kappa$-lattice and $\kappa$-strongly proper.
+Our main result is thus the consistency relative to $\ZFC$, for any given regular cardinal $\kappa$ with $\kappa^{<\kappa}=\kappa$, of the forcing axiom, for families of $\kappa^+$-many dense sets, for the family of forcing notions which are both $\kappa$-lattice and $\kappa$-strongly proper.
 This is a rather small class, containing $\kappa$-Cohen forcing and the natural forcing for adding a club of $\kappa^+$ with conditions of size less than $\kappa$, but not much more.
-One consequence of the corresponding forcing axiom, due to the inclusion in the class of the above forcing for adding a club of $\kappa^+$, is the failure of tail club-guessing on $\kappa^+$ for ordinals of cofinality $\kappa$; in other words, the forcing axiom implies that for every sequence $\langle C_\alpha\mid \alpha\in \kappa^+,\,\cf(\alpha)=\kappa\rangle$, where each $C_\alpha$ is a club of $\alpha$, there is a club $C\subseteq\kappa^+$ such that $C_\alpha\setminus C$ is unbounded in $\alpha$ for every $\alpha<\kappa^+$ of cofinality $\kappa$.\footnote{When $\kappa=\omega$, the consistency of the above club-guessing failure was of course well-known.
-For $\kappa>\omega$, the consistency of the corresponding club-guessing failure is due to Shelah (s.\ e.g.\ \cite{Shelah:2003}).}
+One consequence of the corresponding forcing axiom, due to the inclusion in the class of the above forcing for adding a club of $\kappa^+$, is the failure of tail club-guessing on $\kappa^+$ for ordinals of cofinality $\kappa$; in other words, the forcing axiom implies that for every sequence $\langle C_\alpha\mid \alpha\in \kappa^+,\,\cf(\alpha)=\kappa\rangle$, where each $C_\alpha$ is a club of $\alpha$, there is a club $C\subseteq\kappa^+$ such that $C_\alpha\setminus C$ is unbounded in $\alpha$ for every $\alpha<\kappa^+$ of cofinality $\kappa$.\footnote{When $\kappa=\omega$, the consistency of the above club-guessing failure is of course well-known.
+For $\kappa>\omega$, the consistency of the corresponding club-guessing failure is due to Shelah (e.g., \cite{Shelah:2003}).} One could try to obtain a more useful forcing axiom by considering a slightly broader class of forcing notions.
+We finish the paper observing that certain natural moves in this direction lead to inconsistent principles.

 Throughout the paper we work in $\ZFC+\GCH$ for the sake of simplicity, although many of these results can be proved without $\GCH$ if one is willing to collapse cardinals, as long as one assumes that $\kappa^{<\kappa}=\kappa$ where appropriate.